Shakajiub/RetPro/README.md

 - [Python 3.3.5](https://www.python.org/downloads/release/python-335/) (latest version of pygame is for 3.3.x)
 - [Pygame 1.9.2](https://bitbucket.org/pygame/pygame/downloads)

 Install them in the above order and you're good to go.
-Various Linux distros should have these available via whatever package manager they use, although the game hasn't actually been tested on any (sorry!).
+Various Linux distros should have these available via whatever package manager they use, although the game hasn't actually been tested on any.

 ### Starting/Playing